javelit/docs/content/develop/concepts/architecture/app-chrome.md

 - `"developer"` &mdash; Show the developer options to all viewers.
 - `"viewer"` &mdash; Hide the developer options from all viewers.
 - `"minimal"` &mdash; Show only those options set externally.
-These options can be declared through [`st.set_page_config`](/develop/api-reference/configuration/st.set_page_config) or populated through Jeamlit Community Cloud.
+These options can be declared through [`st.set_page_config`](/develop/api-reference/configuration/st.set_page_config) or populated through Javelit Community Cloud.
-- `"auto"` &mdash; This is the default and will show the developer options when accessed through localhost or through Jeamlit Community Cloud when logged into an administrative account for the app.
+- `"auto"` &mdash; This is the default and will show the developer options when accessed through localhost or through Javelit Community Cloud when logged into an administrative account for the app.
 Otherwise, the developer options will not show.

 */}